mantidproject/mantid/docs/source/basics/algorithms_workspaces_and_history.rst

 An EventWorkspace stores information about each individual event observation in detectors.
 More specifically, at a neutron spallation source, this means that the time of arrival and detector ID of each individual neutron is recorded.

-Event workspaces have two importnat properties:
+Event workspaces have two important properties:

 * Pulse time – when the proton pulse happened in absolute time.
 * Time-of-flight – time for the neutron to travel from moderator to the detector